mcarosio80/adndtk/README.md

 ## Dependencies
 Check out the [requisites](REQUISITES.md) for project dependencies.

+## CLI - Command line tool
+AdndTK comes with a specifically designed tool that allows to use the library features interactively, i.e. [adndtk-cli tool](cli/README.md).
+See the related documentation for further information.

 ## Future development
 AdndTK is under heavy development.
 Many things can change without notice.
 A brief list of future changes, bug fixes and future improvement can be found in the project [Backlog](BACKLOG.md).